nishio/FORTH-on-browser/guide.rst

 Forth on browser - code guide
 =============================

-This is a guide describing the development of a Lisp interpreter.
+This is a guide describing the development of a Forth interpreter.
 It does not mention all details, but highlights the most important milestones.